dohoang1102/BobbleMonkey/README.md

 A Game You Can Play With Your Head!
 ----------------------------------------

 This is an attempt to create a unique game-playing mechanism for iOS devices; think of this as bringing the Kinect-like interactivity to the iOS platform using computer vision.
 The idea was that instead of interacting with the device using your fingers, the input is your head.
 The result is a modular mechanism into which I can drop any Cocos2D game or UIKit application, which can then be driven using the movement of the user's head.
 As a proof of concept for the idea, I have written a game which could be played with your head.

+This application is a hybrid of Cocos2D( http://www.cocos2d-iphone.org/ ) and UIKit an incorporates some iOS 5 specific api's.

 The Game
 --------